Consultation now closed

 As an action within the Gosford Beaches Coastal Zone Management Plan (2017), Central Coast Council have prepared draft designs for temporary coastal protection works at the southern end of MacMasters Beach.

-The primary purpose of the works is to help protect the MacMasters Beach Surf Life Saving Club from coastal hazards, including erosion.
+The primary purpose of the works was to help protect the MacMasters Beach Surf Life Saving Club from coastal hazards, including erosion.
 The works would assist in mitigating current risk while further investigation into future risk exposure and long-term management can be undertaken.

-The draft design details a temporary coastal protection structure comprising of rock bag armour units which will protect and stabilise an 80-metre section in front of the surf club between the steps down to the ocean bath and the vehicle access ramp.
+The draft design details a temporary coastal protection structure comprising of rock bag armour units which would protect and stabilise an 80-metre section in front of the surf club between the steps down to the ocean bath and the vehicle access ramp.
 Due to site constraints, the structure cannot be positioned further landward and its design has been carefully considered to reduce potential impacts on beach access, amenity and coastal processes.

 This project is jointly funded through Council and the NSW State Government’s Coastal and Estuary Grants Program.